Table of Contents

 The number of seniors in the US and Canada will increase by more than 50% over the next 30 years, which means that a lot more people are going to need help managing their finances and making decisions for themselves when they can no longer make those decisions on their own.
 That’s where you come in!

-In this guide, we’re going to talk about things that your law school didn’t reach you; mainly, how to determine your target audience, what online marketing tactics you should pursue (SEO, social media, and paid ads), and analyze the results.
+In this guide, we’re going to talk about things that your law school didn’t reach you, mainly how to determine your target audience, what online law firm marketing tactics you should pursue (SEO, social media marketing, and paid ads), and analyze the results.